 However, for most cats with primary lung cancer, the cause can not be determined.

-Symptoms of lung tumours, are often vague and non-specific and in-fact many tumours may be diagnosed as an incidental finding during chest x-rays for other diagnostic purposes.
+Symptoms of lung cancer are often vague and non-specific and in-fact many tumours may be diagnosed as an incidental finding during chest x-rays for other diagnostic purposes.

 Common symptoms of lung cancer include: